To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 You Have Options With Pet Vacuums

-It’s recommended that if you have a pet, you should vacuum in high traffic areas daily.
 As with most gadget options, there is not a one size fits all solution for pet fur vacuums!
 We hope this guide helps you get on the right track so you can enjoy a hair-free home with you furry friend!
+Read about the Best Dog Shedding Brush and why grooming is another good way to control pet hair around the house.

 Does your dog shed a lot year round or just seasonally?